An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 \subsection{Results}

-The results of our clustering analysis for the Genesis, Exodus, and Leviticus hypothesized partitions are presented in Figures~\ref{fig_genesis_results},~\ref{fig_exodus_results}, and~\ref{fig_leviticus_results}, respectively.
+The results of our clustering analysis for the hypothesized partitions of Genesis, Exodus, and Leviticus are presented in Figures~\ref{fig_genesis_results},~\ref{fig_exodus_results}, and~\ref{fig_leviticus_results}, respectively.
 These figures compare the performance of our information-based clustering method with $k$-means in identifying the hypothesized partitions of the text.
-To assess clustering accuracy, we categorize MCC scores into discrete performance intervals: 50-74\%, 75-84\%, 85-89\%, 90-95\%, and 96-100\%, which provide a benchmark for evaluating the reliability of different parameter settings.
-In the case of the genealogical lists in Genesis and the P/non-P partition in Exodus, our approach resulted in a substantially larger number of parameter combinations yielding MCC scores within the two highest MCC intervals (85-89\%, 90-95\%) compared to $k$-means.
+To assess clustering accuracy, we categorize the reported MCC scores into the intervals 50--74\%, 75--84\%, 85--89\%, 90--95\%, and 96--100\%.
+Because the figures report different numbers of parameter combinations for the two methods, we compare the corresponding proportions within each method.
+In Genesis, 94 of 235 combinations (40.0\%) obtained with our method lie in the two highest populated intervals (85--89\% and 90--95\%), compared with 30 of 206 (14.6\%) for $k$-means.
+In Exodus, the corresponding proportions are 153 of 225 (68.0\%) and 74 of 247 (30.0\%), respectively.

 While each individual parameter combination in our grid (defined by $n$, $\ell$, and $f$) may yield results of interpretive interest, the primary objective of this study is to introduce and validate the clustering framework rather than to evaluate any specific configuration in detail.
-Accordingly, we assess method performance by analyzing the distribution of MCC scores across the entire parameter space.
+Accordingly, we assess method performance by analyzing the distribution of MCC scores across the parameter space.
 If a textual partition genuinely reflects differences in structural predictability, then this signal should emerge robustly across a wide range of embedding configurations, not just under fine-tuned settings.